Accounting and Finance - BSc (Hons)

 This course is designed to produce industry focused graduates with an in-depth knowledge of core accounting and finance principles and a strong practical understanding of how theory informs professional practice.

-This course offers a focus on accounting, finance and data analytics through extensive use of work-based learning and practical application.
+This course offers a focus on accounting, finance, data analytics, and sustainability reporting and assurance, through extensive use of work-based learning and practical application.
 It aligns to the growing needs of the professional services sector.

 This course will be accredited by the major accounting bodies including Chartered Accountants Ireland (CAI), the Association of Chartered Certified Accountants (ACCA) and the Chartered Institute of Management Accountants (CIMA).
 Upon graduation, you have the opportunity to gain the maximum amount of exemptions available for an undergraduate degree from these professional bodies.